jperezov/vargate/README.md

 Without setting `window.DEV_MODE`, errors will be ignored, as it is assumed you are in a production environment.
 Likewise, not setting `window.DEBUG_MODE` will silence the log statements from VarGate.

+When waiting on a single variable to be defined

+    VarGate.when('oneVar', func);

 When waiting on multiple variables to be defined

     VarGate.when(['oneVar', 'twoVar'], func);

-When waiting on multiple variables to meet specific conditions
+When waiting on multiple variables to meet specific conditions, follow the convention `[key, operator, value]`

     VarGate.when([['oneVar', '===',  7], ['twoVar', '>', 4]], func);

 When waiting on one variable to meet a specific condition (in this case, equaling another variable)

     VarGate.when([['oneVar', '===', '@twoVar']],  func);

 Functions will only run once.
 To run a function every time data is changed, use the following:

     VarGate.on('someVar', func); // Will run every time `someVar` is set

 This is just short-hand for the following:

     VarGate.when('someVar', [func, true]); // Will run every time `someVar` is set